This article was originally published in July 2019. It was updated in March 2020 to reflect new information available.

 Using the Cash Method

-Businesses may use the cash method for tax purposes, even though the business keeps its books and records on the accrual basis.
+Small businesses under $26 million may use the cash method for tax purposes, even though the business keeps its books and records on the accrual basis.
 Previously, businesses could not use the cash method if they had gross receipts over $10 million, maintained inventories, or were a C corporation or had a C corporation partner with gross receipts over $5 million.

-When using the cash method for tax purposes, income is recognized when the cash is received and expenses are deductible when they are paid.
+When using the cash method for tax purposes, income is recognized when the cash is received, and expenses are deductible when they are paid.
 The cash method provides a better matching of cash flow with taxes paid and more flexibility in tax planning.